yeehaa123/presentation-moonconf/slides.md

 And last but not least, that architectural patterns are only important on the  backend, while the frontend developer should simply use whatever works

 My own views on frontend development are diametrically opposed to these assumptions.
-I argue that architecture does matter on the frontend.
+I believe that architecture does matter tremendously on the frontend.
 Today more than ever.

-My main two reasons are the following:
+My main two reasons for this are the following:

 -->